Parking at all NHS hospitals in Wales is now free – a decade after the Welsh Government first announced the policy.

 The charges had been a controversial issue for staff as well as patients and visitors, and in July 2017, 75 members of staff lost a court case against Indigo which compelled them to pay thousands of pounds in parking tickets they owed.

-It left the two hospitals in Carmarthen, managed by Hywel Dda University Health Board, as the only ones to charge for parking as the board was locked into a contract.
+It left the two hospitals, managed by Hywel Dda University Health Board, as the only ones to charge for parking as the board was locked into a contract.

 But this came to an end on Saturday and the board decided to lift the charges as it looks at ways to improve parking at the sites for staff, visitors and patients.